nikitavoloboev/data/tools/tools.md

 - [Mutagen](https://github.com/mutagen-io/mutagen) - Make remote development work with your local tools.
 - [Draftbit](https://draftbit.com/) - Visually build native mobile apps—all from your browser.
 - [Betterer](https://github.com/phenomnomnominal/betterer) - Makes it easier to make incremental improvements to your codebase.
+- [Deepsource](https://deepsource.io/) - Detect bug risks, anti-patterns and security vulnerabilities before they end up in production.
+For Python and Go.

 ## Notes